Ev3ryTh1ngN1c3/Lisa-Brongo-React-Portfolio/README.md

 Responsive Design : my portfolio is designed to be responsive, <br>
 ensuring a seamless experience across different devices.

 ## Live URL

 ## Project Motivation

 To create a portfolio using React skills.
 This portfolio helps showcase my projects in a modern & <br>
 interactive way.
 It serves as a platform to share my work with potential employers, clients & other <br> developers, highlighting my skills & projects.

 ## What Was Learned

-- how to utilize React to create a dynamic & interactive portfolio website <br>
+- how to utilize React to create a dynamic & interactive portfolio website
-- mobile-first design principles to ensure responsiveness on different devices <br>
+- mobile-first design principles to ensure responsiveness on different devices
-- choosing a color palette & design elements to make my portfolio visually appealing <br>
+- choosing a color palette & design elements to make my portfolio visually appealing
-- incorporated React component libraries to enhance the user experience <br>
+- incorporated React component libraries to enhance the user experience
 - deployment to Netlify for public access

 ## Acknowledgments

 thank you to UCF Coding Boot Camp Instructor : Steve Mustanski <br>
 & Teacher Assistants : Mateo Wallace & Gerard Mennella <br>

 ## Connect

 email Lisa at : BrongoArtDecor@gmail.com <br>
 visit her LinkedIn profile : https://www.linkedin.com/in/lisa-brongo-92987028a/